WdR-Tech/backlash-compensation/README.md

-# Backlash Compensation for Marlin 1 3D Printers
+# Backlash Compensation for Marlin 1

 This project aims to address the lack of built-in backlash compensation in 3d printers that use marlin firmware older then marlin 2.0. by providing two different methods for incorporating backlash compensation into the printing process.